-Not everyone is a down hill skier but that shouldn’t stop you from enjoying the fresh air and snow in Sutton this winter.
+Not everyone is a down hill skier but that shouldn’t stop you from enjoying the fresh air and snow by enjoying winter hiking around Sutton.
 There are all sorts of possibilities for snowshoeing and winter hiking regardless of the conditions.

-If the snow is good then head to pleinairsutton.coop (previously Sutton En Haut).
-Best known for its cross country trails, people may not know that there are also 15km of beautiful forest trails for snowshoeing and hiking plus access to Lake Mohawk – a terrific hike if you have at least 4 hours available.
+If the snow is good then head to Plein Air Sutton (previously Sutton En Haut).
+Best known for its cross country ski trails, people may not know that there are also 15km of beautiful forest trails for snowshoeing and hiking plus access to Lake Mohawk – a terrific hike if you have at least 4 hours available.
 Check their website for opening hours and conditions but they are normally open daily except for Mondays and Tuesdays.
 Located on Maple half way between the village and Mont SUTTON they have good equipment rental too including crampons, cross-country skis and fatbikes.

-Continue up Maple and bear left onto Real to get to Parc Sutton.
+Continue up Maple and bear left onto chemin Réal which leads up to Parc Sutton.
 This important environmentally protected zone offers around 50km of trails for hiking and snowshoeing.
 Their trails are primarily on the flanks of the Sutton massif i.e. you are nearly always climbing or descending so small snowshoes or crampons plus hiking poles are a really good idea.

-On the other side of the mountains towards Mansonville and about 15 minutes from Sutton is Au Diable Vert.
+On the other side of the mountains towards Glen Sutton, a 15 minutes sceniv drive takes you to Au Diable Vert.
 Good hiking and snowshoeing trails plus the possibility of cross country in open forest that is mainly level.
 Note that the final section of the access road is very steep so unless you have a 4 wheel drive vehicle you should plan on using the lower parking lot (clearly indicated) and walking the 10 minutes up to the lodge.
 They have snowshoes for rent.
 Call in advance to reserve at weekends.

 So, whether or not we are up to our noses in snow, there is no excuse for staying at home.
 Get out in that fresh air and do some winter hiking around Sutton!
-Hiking is also cheap – a daily access ticket to the places above all cost $5 or less.
+Hiking is also cheap – a daily access ticket to the places above all cost $6 or less.
 Here at the B&B I have day passes and winter hiking packages for all four locations, The Sutton tourist information office at rue Principale opposite the Town Hall sells Parc Sutton tickets and has good information and maps.